What We Buy and Waste

 Simplify plastic recycling, facilitated by council collecting, to encourage more recycling locally.
 Where possible, this plastic would be used as material and put back into the community.
 For example, plastics could be reused for fibres in insulation.
 This project was chosen as something anyone could access and do, as plastic waste is a big issue.

-Reduce, repurpose, resume: create a library of things
+Reduce, repurpose, reuse: create a library of things

 Establish a communal space that promotes co-operative use of tools, repair of items and involvement in community companionship.